task-mule/task-mule/README.md

 - Built-in support for running command line tools and retreiving their output.
 - Uses async/await to support asynchronous tasks.
 - The validation pass happens before any tasks are invoked (you'd like to know if you build script is badly configured as early as possible).
+- Child tasks can be configured by their parent task.
+- Child tasks can return output values to their parent task.

 # Getting started - ultra quick

 If you already have Node.js and are familiar with npm, here is the quick guide to getting started.
 If you need more explanation please skip to the following section.

-Install task-mule for each automation script:
+Install task-mule for your build script:

 	npm install --save-dev task-mule